-If the application is vulnerable to LDAP injection depending on LDAP connected user permissions and application execution flow it will be displayed some or all of users attributes.
+If the application is vulnerable to LDAP injection, depending on LDAP connected user permissions and application execution flow, it will display some or all of users' attributes.

-A tester could use trial and error approach by inserting '(', '|', '&', '' and the other characters in order to check the application for errors.
+A tester could use a trial and error approach by inserting '(', '|', '&', '' and the other characters in order to check the application for errors.